-Operation of the waterworks and wastewater facilities by the City serving retail customers within the District is subject to regulation by, among others, the US Environmental Protection Agency and the TCEQ.
+Operation of the waterworks and wastewater facilities serving the District is subject to regulation by, among others, the US Environmental Protection Agency and the TCEQ.
 The rules and regulations promulgated by these agencies change periodically and are subject to further development and revision.
-The TCEQ makes annual inspections of the City's water and wastewater systems to assure compliance with their rules.
+The TCEQ makes annual inspections of the water and wastewater systems to assure compliance with their rules.